 ID RiC-A36

 Name Record Set Type

 Definition A broad categorization of the type of record set .

 Domain Record Set

-Specifications For legacy purposes, this attribute is the equivalent of the Level of Description element in ISAD(G) (3.1.4) except for the value "item", which equates to the record or record part entity in RiC-CM.
+Specifications For legacy purposes, this attribute is the equivalent of the Level of Description element in ISAD(G) (3.1.4) except for the value "item," which equates to the record or record part entity in RiC-CM.
 May be extended to categorize types of record set that have not traditionally been considered archival.

 Extensibility May be extended with any number of specific attributes.

 Repeatability Not repeatable

 Value schema Controlled value

 Scope

-Examples fonds
+Examples fonds [en]

-series
+series [en]

-file
+file [en]

-piece

-collection
+collection [en]

-accrual
+accrual [en]

-accession
+accession [en]

 ID RiC-A37

 Name Representation Type

-Definition Method of recording the content type.
+Definition Method of recording the content type of an instantiation

 Domain Instantiation

 Specifications Can be unmediated (which allows humans to receive the message communicated without an intermediation of a device) and mediated (which needs a device to decode the message).
 A lot of contemporary mediated types are digital.

 Each representation type may present specific features: bit rate for audio, resolution for digital images, encoding format for video etc. Depending on the type, specific attributes may be added to describe their characteristics.

 Extensibility May be extended with any number of specific attributes.

 Repeatability Not repeatable

 Value schema Controlled value

-Scope Should not be confused with the carrier type of the instantiation or the content type of a record resource as the form of the communication can be independent of the representation of the carrier, for example a map ( content type "cartographic image") may be represented as a sketch ( representation type "visual") recorded as a physical document ( carrier type "paper").
+Scope Should not be confused with the carrier type of the instantiation or the content type of a record resource as the form of the communication can be independent of the representation of the carrier, for example a map (content type "cartographic image") may be represented as a sketch (representation type "visual") recorded as a physical document (carrier type "paper").

-Examples analogue/digital textual
+Examples analogue/digital textual [en]

-analogue/digital visual
+analogue/digital visual [en] analogue/digital video [en]

-analogue/digital video
+analogue/digital audio [en]